Hybrid Transformer-Mamba for Weakly Supervised Volumetric Medical Segmentation: TranSamba

 \subsection{Cross-Plane Mamba}

-The proposed CPM block, illustrated in \figureref{fig2}, comprises a vanilla Mamba \cite{gu2024mamba} block and two reshaping functions.
-It accepts an input $\mathbf{V} \in \mathbb{R}^{N \times (1 + M) \times D}$ comprising $N$ sequences.
-Each sequence contains one class token, serving as the global representation of its corresponding plane, and $M$ patch tokens representing local patches.
-Cross-plane modeling is achieved by learning interactions between the $M \times N$ patch tokens via the Mamba block.
+Fig.~\ref{fig1}(b) shows a CPM block comprising a Mamba \cite{gu2024mamba} block and two reshaping operations.
+The CPM input $\mathbf{V} \in \mathbb{R}^{N \times (1 + M) \times D}$ comprises $N$ sequences, each containing one class token for global plane representation and $M$ patch tokens representing local patches.
+Cross-plane modeling with Mamba is achieved by efficiently learning interactions between the $M \times N$ patch tokens in linear time; cross-plane SA significantly increases computational complexity (Sec.~\ref{CCA}).